uoch/holbertonschool-validation/module3_task2/README.md

 - `validate`: Validate html format
 - `post`: Create a new blog post

-## Requirements:
+## Requirements

 - A Makefile should be present and valid.
 - The binary `awesome-api` must NOT exist at the beginning, in the source code.
 - The goals `build`, `run`, `stop`, `clean`, and `test` should be implemented and mapped to the life-cycle stages of the same name.
 - The `help` goal must be implemented and print a list of all the goals with a sentence each.

 ## Workflow

-* Workflow module3_task 0 :
+- Workflow module3_task 0 :
 -> Clone the repository,
 -> Use ubuntu-22.04 as the virtual machine.
 -> Position yourself in the correct directory and execute the command make help to validate that the Makefile is present and implements the help target.
 -> This workflow must be triggered:
   Each time there is new code pushed on your repository, And once per day (whatever time you want).